Veridian-Zenith/veridianzenith.qzz.io/README.md

 * If the website is unresponsive, it may be:

-  * Temporarily offline
+  * Temporarily offline due to maintenance.
-  * Experiencing SSL issues (expired or invalid certs)
+  * Experiencing server issues.

 * For direct support, contact:
   📧 **[Dae Euhwa](mailto:daedaevibin@veridianzenith.qzz.io)**